 Powdery mildew can be a serious disease of field peas grown in Victoria.
 It occurs sporadically when warm humid conditions favour its growth late in the season.
-It can be controlled through crop rotation, variety selection and strategic use of foliar fungicides.
+Seed from infected pods can be discoloured and less palatable, which reduces its market value.

 What to look for

-Infected plants are covered with a white powdery film, and severely infected foliage is blue-white in colour; tissue below these infected areas may turn purple.
+Infected plants are covered with a white powdery film, and severely infected foliage is blue-white in colour, and the tissue below these infected areas may turn purple (figures 1 to 3).
 All aerial parts of the plant may become infected resulting in withering of the whole plant.

 The disease powdery mildew, caused by the pathogen Erysiphe pisi, oversummers on infected pea trash and produces spores which are blown by wind into new crops.
-The disease may also be seed-borne, but this source of infection is usually less important.
+The disease may also be seed-borne, but this source of infection is least important.

-Under favourable conditions, the disease may completely colonise a plant in 5-6 days.
+Under favourable conditions, the disease may completely colonise a plant in five to six days.
 Once a few plants become infected, the disease rapidly spreads to adjacent areas.
-Warm (15-25°C), humid (over 70% RH) conditions for 4-5 days late in the growing season, during flowering and pod filling, favour disease development.
+Warm (15-25°C), humid (over 70 per cent RH) conditions for four to five days late in the growing season, during flowering and pod filling, favour disease development.
 However, heavy rainfall is not favourable for the disease as it will actually wash spores off plants.
 Night time dews are sufficient for the disease to develop.

-Severe infections can reduce yield by 10–20%.
+Severe infections can reduce yield by 10–20 per cent.
 Powdery mildew is most prevalent late in the season.